knoxite/website/content/docs/storage-backends/content.md

 If you want to save your knoxite repository to a directory, now is the time to create the path.

-Next, you have to get the WebDAV-URL of your Nextcloud Instance and modify the url a bit.
-Go to your file overview and click on the settings-button in the bottom left.
+Next, you have to get the WebDAV-URL of your Nextcloud instance and modify the url a bit.
+Go to your file overview and click on the settings button in the bottom left.
 A menu containing the WebDAV-URL should appear:

 {{<lbimg src="/images/backends/owncloud_nextcloud/nextcloud_webdav_path.png">}}